Ba3a-G/Check-Valorant/README.md

 # CheckValorant.com
 We are building a suite of Valorant tools.
-Starting with Valorant Store Checker.
-We are launching soon!
+Starting with [Valorant Store Checker](https://checkvalorant.com).